 New Year.
 New Opportunities.

 Along with singing “Auld Lang Syne” at the start of the New Year, making resolutions is a tradition for millions of Americans.
-However, while choosing a resolution can be easy, sticking to it can be impossible.
-A 2014 YMCA survey found that less than a quarter of respondents kept their resolutions.
+However, while choosing a resolution can be easy, sticking to them is hard.
+A YMCA survey found that less than a quarter of respondents kept their resolutions.
 Many (71 percent) tried, but stated that they fell short of their goals, while 40 percent confessed that gave up within the first few months, even weeks, of the New Year!

 While there is no “right way” to keep a resolution, we are encouraging community members to give their New Year’s resolutions a boost by:

 - Start small.
 Break those big resolutions into small, achievable goals.
 “Getting healthy” is too broad so reframe that big resolution into smaller, more manageable goals.
 Instead of cutting chocolate out of your diet for good, vow to only have it a few times a week.
 Or trade your two sodas a day for one soda and a glass of water.